Mimosa Recipe (Champagne Orange Cocktail)

 To keep the pitcher chilly without diluting the mimosa, you have a few options:

-- You can also freeze orang juice so that your mimosa will simply become more juicy as the ice melts.
+- You can also freeze orange juice so that your mimosa will simply become juicier as the ice melts.

 - Or you can freeze water or juice in the bottom of a (plastic – glass will break) pitcher ahead of time.